 Calcified cerebral embolus

-Although emboli are a common cause of ischaemic stroke, calcified cerebral emboli are considered rare.
-With only a paucity of literature regarding calcified cerebral emboli – only 48 reported cases as of 2014 – it is difficult to truly gauge the incidence of stroke via this aetiology 1.
+Although emboli are a common cause of ischemic stroke, calcified cerebral emboli are considered rare.
+With only a paucity of literature regarding calcified cerebral emboli – only 48 reported cases as of 2014 – it is difficult to truly gauge the incidence of stroke via this etiology 1.
 However, one relatively large 2014 study found that calcified cerebral emboli were detected in 2.7% of all patients undergoing non-contrast enhanced CT with the clinical indication of stroke, many of these cases only detected retrospectively during the study 1.

 Calcified cerebral emboli are generally small in size, with a diameter of 2-3 mm 1.
 Although it was once thought that they were often an iatrogenic complication of procedures such as cardiac valve or coronary surgery or carotid artery intervention, they have actually generally been found to be spontaneous in nature in nearly 90% of cases 1.